 Other findings drawn from the Census Bureau data and reported by the Kauffman Foundation found that over 70 percent of Asian, Hispanic, and African American entrepreneurs relied on personal and family savings as their main source of startup capital.
-Women also face challenges in funding, receiving just 2.2 percent of venture capital funding in 2018.2 A bill called the Support Startup Businesses Act, reintroduced in the US Senate in 2019, would address these challenges by increasing overall funding to help startups, creating more flexibility in funding, and expanding services for startups.3 The panelists ended the Capitol Hill discussion by noting that "bro culture" has proliferated at the expense of women- and minority-based entrepreneurial ideas.
-Cultural barriers, including that investors ask more difficult and probing questions of male entrepreneurs but pose more skeptical questions to women.
+Women also face challenges in funding, receiving just 2.2 percent of venture capital funding in 2018.
+A bill called the Support Startup Businesses Act, reintroduced in the US Senate in 2019, would address these challenges by increasing overall funding to help startups, creating more flexibility in funding, and expanding services for startups.
+The panelists ended the Capitol Hill discussion by noting that "bro culture" has proliferated at the expense of women- and minority-based entrepreneurial ideas.
+Cultural barriers, including historical disenfranchisement of women, minorities, and immigrants, arise from biases, with one speaker noting that investors ask more difficult and probing questions of male entrepreneurs but pose more skeptical questions to women.